MilindShyani/numpy_fun/README.md

 # numpy_fun

-In this repository we build some networks using numpy and basic pytorch.
+In this repository we build some networks and common gradient optimization tricks using numpy and basic pytorch